Caia-Tech/the-burden/README.md

 The only authorized distribution of this work is through [theburden.org](https://theburden.org).
 Copies obtained from other sources may be incomplete, modified, unauthorized, or contain scam links.

 ---

-## FAQ

-Why is the website hosted on Kubernetes? - Tons of cool features are coming, won't spoil the surprise.